swilliams11/edgemicro-decorator/README.md

   * node-v6.9.1-linux-x64.tar.xz - Node.js runtime
   * nodejs.sh - copied to `profile.d` directory during the compile phase; sets environment variables
   * zz_micro_config.sh - copied to `profile.d` directory; it sets environment variables and starts Microgateway before CF starts the actual application.
+  * `plugins` folder that includes two sample custom plugins to demonstrate how to include custom plugins with the decorator.
+See the [enable custom plugins section](#enable-custom-plugins) for more details.
 * `bin` directory
   * compile - script that installs Node.js, and Microgateway; initializes and configures Microgateway.
   * decorate - determines if this decorator should run